-The project involved construction of flood defences over a distance of 1.2 km along both sides of the Water of Leith at Murrayfield to provide a 1 in 200 year standard of protection.
+Works involved construction of flood defences over a distance of 1.2km along both sides of the Water of Leith at Murrayfield to provide a one in two hundred year standard of protection.

 Phase 2 of the Water of Leith Flood Prevention Scheme was successfully delivered below budget and five months ahead of schedule.

 “McLaughlin & Harvey worked efficiently and effectively throughout the construction process completing works significantly ahead of programme.
 Their ability to form and develop stakeholder relationships was also fundamental in the success of the project.”Darren Wraight, Project Manager